View (Pages)¶

 Associated Fetch/XHR¶

-Switching to Fetch/XHR, you can view every network request made by the user to the backend application during their visit, including the occurrence time, request trace, and duration.
+When switching to Fetch/XHR, you can view every network request made by the user to the backend application during access, including the occurrence time, request chain, and duration.

-, there will be a small icon prompt before the request.
-Clicking it will redirect you to the details page of the corresponding trace.
+for the network request, a prompt icon will appear before the request, and clicking it will redirect you to the details page of the corresponding chain.

-Clicking on a data row, you can choose to view the related trace or resource for that data:
+By clicking on a data row, you can choose to view the related chain or resources for that data:

 Associated Errors¶

-Switching to Errors, you can view error data information, error types, and error occurrence times that appeared during the user's visit.
+When switching to Errors, you can view error data information, error types, and error occurrence times that appeared during the user's access.

-Clicking on an error message will redirect you to the details page of the corresponding error.
+Clicking on the error message will redirect you to the details page of the corresponding error.

 For more error details, refer to Error Explorer.